 During the three months ended March 31, 2021 the Company terminated the Technology Development Agreement with the inventor of the KXI Suspension System, including the consulting agreement for \$10,000 per month.
-The Company will still maintain intellectual property rights acquired under the agreement and will still be liable for the 2.5% royalty to the service provider, inventor or their assigns.
-This termination is currently in the arbitration process pursuant to the terms of the agreement.
+According to the terms of the Technology Development Agreement (TDA) the Company will still maintain intellectual property rights acquired under the TDA.
+Kelso will still be liable for a 2.5% royalty to the service provider, inventor or their assigns should Kelso use their technologies in a commercially sold product.
+The terms of the termination are currently being disputed by the service provider and inventor.
+The dispute has entered an arbitration process to provide a final legal resolution pursuant to the terms of the TDA.

-In 2021 the Company's KXI Suspension System is going through a detailed engineering design analysis to move from innovative invention to a viable heavy duty commercial vehicle for a variety of promising wilderness related markets.
+In 2021 the Company's KXI Suspension System went through a detailed engineering design analysis to move from innovative invention to a viable heavy duty commercial vehicle for a variety of promising wilderness related markets.
 This assessment by industry specialists has provided essential clarity to scale KXI from a "concept" half-ton vehicle to a more robust heavy-duty ("HD") host vehicle that is greater than 10,000 lbs.
-The Company has secured the services of several OEM suspension experts and wilderness experts that will support our R&D schedules and the overall objective to produce a market ready product in 2022 with the goal of pilot production and sales in 2022/2023.
+The Company has secured the services of several OEM suspension experts and wilderness experts that will support the R&D schedules.
+The overall objective is to produce a market ready product in 2022 with the goal of pilot production and sales in 2022/2023.

 The HD platform represents a much larger and more accessible commercial market opportunity to pursue.
 This strategic direction is expected to reduce R&D costs as HD vehicles feature better transmissions, diesel options, payload and towing capacity and tougher durability.
-The Company's main objective is to ensure the KXI Suspension System provides complete safety compliance with all federal safety standards and regional safety regulations including warranty support from the Company and host vehicle OEMs prior to a market launch in 2022.